equal8888/JSONtool/readme.md

 json is made for data interchange between computers. not to transfer html

-If id have to give this some version number it would be Pre-alpha 0.01

 ###  set it as a self running service on system boot (Debian/2015-09-24-raspbian-jessie)
 1 create new file